WandLZhang/fast-science-0-stellar-engine/fast/stages-aw/2-networking-f-ngfw/README.md

 ### Internet egress

-In this setup, Internet egress is realized through [Cloud NAT](https://cloud.google.com/nat/docs/overview), deployed in the dmz landing VPC.
+In this setup, Internet egress is realized through a NAT policy between landing->DMZ on the Palo Alto NGFW.
+There is also an option to implement the [Cloud NAT](https://cloud.google.com/nat/docs/overview), deployed in the dmz landing VPC.
 This allows instances in all other VPCs to reach the Internet, passing through the NVAs (being the public Internet considered dmz).
 Cloud NAT is disabled by default; enable it by setting the `enable_cloud_nat` variable

 Several other scenarios are possible, with various degrees of complexity: